In this section

 Back to table of contents5.
 Is the survey confidential?

 The survey is confidential and will be made anonymous.
-This ensures that you can answer honestly, without worry or judgement.
-If you choose a support option, this will not be linked to your survey answers.
+This means we will not link your survey answers back to you and ensures that you can answer honestly, without worry or judgement.

 We will combine all survey answers to produce anonymous summary statistics.
 You will not be identified from any survey response data we collect or statistics we publish.
 The anonymised survey data will be deleted two years after the findings have been published.